This update makes quality improvements to the servicing stack component that installs Windows updates. Key changes include:

 Update replacement information

-This update replaces the previously released update 3177467.
+This update doesn't replace a previously released update.

 The MANIFEST files (.manifest) and MUM files (.mum) that are installed are not listed.

 For information on SSUs, see the following articles: